msteenhagen/mds-article/README.md

 * `\signed{...}`: places value flush right, add new line if needed (useful for citations)

-* `aquote` environment: a modified `quote` environment that places its argument flush right, a new line added if needed, e.g.:
+* `aquote` environment: a modified `quote` environment that places the first value flush right, a new line added if needed, after a standard `quote` environment e.g.:

 ```latex
 \begin{aquote}{\citep{Lewis00}}